Malcolm X at Sidi Gaber (short story)

 “You know, I started thinking about death when I turned 40.
 I recently turned 50, and now I’m obsessed with the idea.
 Egypt can do that to you.”

 “I turn 40 next year, and I’ve been dancing with death since my childhood,” said Malcolm.
+“But what does this have to do with train stations?”

 “I always say there are two stations in life, Sidi Gaber and Misr Station.
 When you pass by Sidi Gaber, it reminds you to get your bags ready to disembark at Misr Station.
 The end of life.”